 PM Time code | try it | discussion thread

-I have been writing prospective memory experiments for students for over 20 years.
-This one features both event-based and time-based tasks with a clock that appears when the space bar is pressed to allow the participant to check the time.
+This prospective memory experiment features both event-based and time-based tasks with a clock that appears when the space bar is pressed to allow the participant to check the time.
 This experiment features my interleaved lists method as detailed in my code snippets page.

 Three quick reaction time tests (simple keyboard, choice keyboard and simple mouse).
 Mean RTs are calculated for each type.